List of Resources: Support for the Ukrainian Community in Canada

 Canada Dental Care Plan (CDCP)

 Service Canada is administering the new CDCP.
-Ukrainians who filed their Canadian tax return last year, and meet eligiblity criteria, are encouraged to apply.
+Ukrainian newcomers who filed their 2023 Canadian tax return last year, and meet eligibility criteria, are encouraged to apply.

-The Canadian Dental Care Plan (CDCP) will help ease financial barriers to accessing oral health care for eligible Canadian residents who:
+The Canadian Dental Care Plan (CDCP) will help make the cost of dental care more affordable for eligible Canadian residents who:

-Applications will open in phases starting with seniors (December 2023).
+It is anticipated that the program will open to all other eligible residents in 2025.
 Find out when you or your client can apply.

 Other information about the program can be found here.